ashtonrobin/PatrickBot/README.md

 # PatrickBot
-A test bot made using Discord's API
+A test bot made using Discord's API.
+This was made to better understand Discord's API and practice interacting with APIs